Notable COVID-19 vaccine recommendation changes on the CDC immunization schedules are as follows:

-Thank you for joining us, and thousands of other providers across the state of Washington, in encouraging COVID-19 vaccination and working to reduce COVID-19 transmission, severe illness and death.
+Thank you for joining us, and thousands of other providers across the state of Washington, to encourage COVID-19 vaccination and work to reduce COVID-19 transmission, severe illness, and death.

 Please use this flyer to share information about POP with your colleagues!
 (PDF)